Patricia Bishop: Career

 During the 1980s, Bishop became the director of the Desperadoes Steel Orchestra.
 Arranging music for the Desperadoes, she also contracted with major venues gaining a respected reputation in the steelband world, eventually taking them on eight major tours in the United States.
 In 1987, the group played at Carnegie Hall with Liza Minnelli and The New York Pops Orchestra, at Harlem′s Apollo Theater, at Rockefeller Center and at the Brooklyn Academy of Music.
 The Rockefeller Center performance was taped and aired on Channel 4, the NBC affiliate in New York City.
 Bishop directed and prepared some of Trinidad's most noted steelbands in festival competitions and critically reviewed pan music for Radio Trinidad.
 In 1986, she was awarded the Hummingbird Gold Medal by the government of Trinidad and Tobago.

 Bishop took over direction of the choir, The Lydians in 1987, when its director Joyce Spence became ill.
 Under her leadership, the singers developed a diverse repertoire of challenging music including Caribbean, Latin American and European Classical music songs.
 She developed a steelpan orchestra, known as the Lydian Steel, to accompany performances of The Lydians, which included both traditional instruments, 20 steel drums, Tassa drums and African drums.
 Combining the performances with folk and ballet dancers The Lydians' shows represented the cultural mix of indigenous and European culture that is uniquely Caribbean.

 In 1995, Bishop was awarded an honorary doctorate from UWI and the following year, received the highest national honor, when she was awarded the Trinity Cross.
 Also in 1996, Bishop directed The Lydians in its first opera Koanga by Frederick Delius.
 They performed the production at the Trinidad & Tobago Music Festival to critical acclaim.
-The review by Olive Lewill for the Jamaica Gleaner, called the production a triumph, and said that Bishop had extracted from the musicians, who were both "engrossing and engrossed", a full understanding of the music.
-In 1997, she was appointed by the Secretary General of CARICOM to serve on the inaugural board of directors for the CARICOM Foundation for Art and Culture.
+The review by Olive Lewill for the Jamaica Gleaner called the production a triumph, and said that Bishop had extracted from the musicians, who were both "engrossing and engrossed", a full understanding of the music.
+In 1997, Bishop was appointed by the Secretary General of CARICOM to serve on the inaugural board of directors for the CARICOM Foundation for Art and Culture.

 In 2004, Bishop became one of the founders of the Music Literacy Trust, an organization aimed at the conservation of tradition and development of new talent, musical skill and teaching music.
 To preserve the traditions of Trinidad and Tobago, digital and printed format arrangements of music collections were gathered and donated to tertiary institutions for conservation.
 Bishop taught at UWI until her death.
 Her last class, in 2011, exhibited their historical research projects at the Museum of the City of Port of Spain and the Tobago Historical Museum.